-PI481G SELECTED TOPICS IN PHILOSOPHY (3)

-Each time this course is offered it covers one specific area of philosophy or one particular philosopher.
-Possible course topics include Existentialism, Epistemology, Metaphysics, Environmental Ethics, Medical Ethics, Legal Ethics, the Philosophy of Samkara, and the Philosophy of Lao Tzu.
+PI481G SELECTED TOPICS IN PHILOSOPHY (3) Fall Each time this course is offered it covers one specific area of philosophy or one particular Possible course topics include Existentialism, Epistemology, Metaphysics, philosopher.
+Environmental Ethics, Medical Ethics, Legal Ethics, the Philosophy of Samkara, and the Philosophy of Lao Tzu.
 The course may be repeated for credit under different topics.

-PI486G TRAVEL STUDIES IN ASIA (3)

-Summer/Odd Years

-Philosophy students and others interested in gaining a direct intensive exposure to Asian culture and philosophy will be interested in participating in this course.
+TRAVEL STUDIES IN ASIA (3) PI486G Summer/Odd Years Philosophy students and others interested in gaining a direct intensive exposure to Asian culture and philosophy will be interested in participating in this course.
 Each summer one of the faculty in the philosophy program will take a group of students into a particular Asian country of choice.
 At this time, destination of this course is planned to be either India, Tibet, China, or Japan.
-This course is invaluable for students who are specializing in Asian philosophy, though anyone could benefit from this unique opportunity to gain a direct encounter with one of these countries under the guidance of an expert in the culture and religion/philosophy of that particular country.
+This course is invaluable for students who are specializing in Asian philosophy, though anyone could benefit from an expert in the culture and religion/philosophy of that particular country.